maiste/eos/docs/1_Hyde.md

 # Hyde phase
 In the following document, we will describe all features of the second phase.
 This phase is associated with the milestone `Hyde (1)`.

-### Compare Headers
-We provide a complete module to compare two given headers.
-It compares two headers and determines :

-- if one header encompasses the other : we return the most encompassing
-- what are the differences between both headers
-- all the information about the link between both headers

 ### Basic command line
 We provide a command line user interface to use eos.
 We add basic commands :